SovereignCloudStack/website/_i18n/en/_posts/announcements/2023-11-23-joint-standardization.md

 Cloud (DVC) and provides a technical implementation with a modular Open Source solution.

-After announcing the collaboration between SCS and ALASCA e.v. already in January 2023 in a [joint statement](https://scs.community/2023/01/16/collaboration-of-alasca-and-scs/) a lot of joint work has happened throughout the last months especially in the area of SCS standardization.
+After announcing the collaboration between SCS and ALASCA e.V. already in January 2023 in a [joint statement](https://scs.community/2023/01/16/collaboration-of-alasca-and-scs/) a lot of joint work has happened throughout the last months especially in the area of SCS standardization.